Sketchware-Pro/SWBot-Node/README.md

 This is a NodeJs Port Of https://github.com/Iyxan23/sw-bot

-Sketchware Pro's discord bot re-written in nodejs.
+Sketchware Pro's discord bot being re-written in nodejs.
+Not really